Last Updated: June 25, 2026

 Check local social media groups, thrift stores, or your neighborhood for free or cheap containers.
 Many people are happy to give away unused items.

-4. Make Your Own Soil Mix
+4. Make Your Own Nutrient-Rich Soil Mix and Compost

 Purchasing bagged soil and fertilizers can add up.
 Instead, consider making your own nutrient-rich soil: